History of the North of England Irish Terrier Club

 In the mid-fifties Charlie and Mavis Pollard joined and after their Chs.
 Depleach Kettledrum and Micky Finn have been successful with their Lynphens, particularly Ch.
 L Express so influential in the USA.
 In 1957 the Club were awarded their first Championship Show and held at Rusholme Town Hall, Manchester, with Bobby Grant as judge.
 Despite the success of this event it was to be another thirty-two years before their next Championship Show.

-The Club currently has a membership of around sixty and runs popular shows twice-a-year.
+The Club currently has a membership of around a hundred and runs popular shows twice-a-year.
 Until 2009 having a Championship Show every other year, alternating with the Ulster Club, maintaining the close links with their neighbours across the Irish Sea.
 From 2009 onwards both Clubs were awarded Championship Shows on an annual basis.

 My apologies to the many not mentioned here who have worked so hard and without whom there would have been no Club.